 Before installing ensure the area the bracket is mounted to is strong enough to support the weight of the GPS Chart Plotter especially while under way.

 After the location is found, attach the mounting base to the area using the supplied hardware.

-Figure 2.1 - Example of Bracket installation on CPF190i
+Figure 2.1 - Example of Bracket installation (CPF180i on the left side and CPF300i on the right side)